 550 amp hours at 24 volts – providing 13.2 kWh at 100% discharge – 8 batteries in total

 550 amp hours at 48 volts – providing 26.4 kWh at 100% discharge – 16 batteries in total

-A new set of T105s should last 4-6 years if looked after (according to what is taught in this article) in a well designed solar electric system.
-We have used them for up to 8 years before replacing, although the last few months were not great.
+A new set of T105s should last 4-6 years if looked after (according to what is taught in this article) in a well-designed solar electric system.
+We have used them for up to 8 years before replacing them, although the last few months were not great.
 If abused and treated poorly, they will last about 1-2 years.

 The L16 is a great battery for many solar systems as they are well made, have a decent amount of lead and electrolyte and they are a manageable size and weight for transporting.
-Although we highly recommend them for new off gridders, we also recommend them for experienced solar homesteaders as well.
-In fact they are what we are using for our main battery bank right now.
+Although we highly recommend them for new off-gridders, we also recommend them for experienced solar homesteaders as well.
+They are what we are using for our main battery bank right now.

 370 amp hours at 12 volts – providing 4.4 kWh at 100% discharge – 2 batteries in total

 370 amp hours at 24 volts – providing 8.9 kWh at 100% discharge – 4 batteries in total

 370 amp hours at 48 volts – providing 17.8 kWh at 100% discharge – 8 batteries in total

 Here Are the Numbers for the Trojan L16 if You Were to Install Two Strings in Your Battery Bank: